-Kurt D. Lloyd is a plaintiff's personal injury trial lawyer who focuses on medical malpractice and other catastrophic injury cases.
+Kurt D. Lloyd is a personal injury trial lawyer who focuses on medical malpractice and other catastrophic injury cases.

 Kurt D. Lloyd lives in Chicago and represents injured clients throughout Illinois.
 He is a 1985 graduate of IIT/Chicago-Kent College of Law.

 He is the founder of Lloyd Law Group, Ltd.

 HISTORY OF RECORD-SETTING PLAINTIFF'S JURY VERDICTS

 He immediately began working as a plaintiff's personal injury lawyer.

 In 1986, he tried his first plaintiff's jury case.